A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

-\begin{proof} We first prove that (1) implies (2).
-Let $\cC$ be an $\omega$-category that is freely generated by a strongly loop-free polygraphic basis $E$.
+We first prove that \ref{omega} implies \ref{strongsteiner}.
+Let $\cC$ be an $\omega$-category that is freely generated by a strongly loop-free polygraphic generating set $E$.
 By~\cref{polygraphimpliesbasis}, we know that $\cC$ admits a basis $E$, by~\cref{rmk:loop-free} that the basis~$E$ is strongly loop-free, and by~\cref{rmk:atomic} that it is atomic.